Anastrozole is a type of hormone therapy and is also known by its brand name Arimidex.

-You take anastrozole once a day.
-Try to take it at the same time each day.
-It is a long term treatment and you usually need to take it for several years.
+The usual amount is one tablet a day.
+Anastrozole is a long term treatment and you usually take it for up to 5 years.

 You have blood tests before and during your treatment.
 They check your levels of blood cells and other substances in the blood.
 They also check how well your liver and kidneys are working.